 The opening talk featured Rory Sutherland, and we can say it, he rocked the party!

 He gave a very smart (and fun) talk on why we should focus on user experience « in a world where we have to pretend that everything makes sense ».

 This analogy was very easy to understand in our digital marketing jobs.
 We have to make « people marketing » not « spreadsheet marketing ».
-We usually spend more time analyzing data and tweaking algorithm/automation rather than write new ad copies or create new banners right?
+We usually spend more time analyzing data and tweaking algorithms/automation rather than writing new ad copies or creating new banners right?

-Very often, the most effective way to increase conversions is to increase conversion rates by providing a better user experience, not just throwing more budget in the machine.
+Very often, the most effective way to increase conversions is to increase conversion rates by providing a better user experience, not just throwing more budget into the machine.

 Agencies used to jump on last marketing shiny objects but tend to forget the incremental value.
 Don’t get us wrong, research and testing is a very important part of the process.
 As Rory Sutherland mentioned in his presentation, luck and irrationality matter too.

 Store-visit is one of these stories.
 After a speech about bridging the gap between online marketing and offline behavior, the Q&A has been very interesting but the conclusions stayed the same :

 • Revenue could be bad on a PPC or shopping campaign be could have a positive impact on store visits

 • A very good ROI campaign won’t necessarily impact in-store traffic.

 • We can’t split organic and paid “go-to store”.